OnTheLine/otl-ctm-projects/README.md

 # otl-ctm-projects
 CT Mirror race and education data projects by Alvin Chang, Jake Kara, Jacqueline Rabe Thomas

+see subfolders with data, code, and screenshots for items listed below

 ## Racial breakdown of students since 1969, by district
 https://projects.ctmirror.org/content/2014/05/raceSchools/